Julie Hottle Day

 - Recognized by Washingtonian Magazine as a Top Lawyer in the Washington, D.C. region since 2009;

-- Recognized as among Virginia’s Legal Elite attorneys by Virginia Business Magazine;
+- Past designee as among Virginia’s Legal Elite attorneys by Virginia Business Magazine in Family Law;

 - Named a Top Lawyer in the field of family law by Northern Virginia Magazine;